Insight - Catch me if you can - oil sanctions against Iran

 The Delvar then moved to Bukom island, home to Shell's Singapore refinery, where it offloaded crude oil, traders said.

-Blending Iranian crude and re-labelling the barrels is another option and one which could present an opportunity for trading houses, say industry sources.
+Blending Iranian crude and re-labeling the barrels is another option and one which could present an opportunity for trading houses, say industry sources.

 Possibilities for such operations exist all over the world, from the transshipment hub of Fujairah in the United Arab Emirates, to the Indonesian archipelago, South Africa and even in parts of South America.